Gonzalo García (rugby union, born 1984)

-Gonzalo Manuel García (born February 18, 1984) is an Argentine-born Italian rugby union player for Zebre in the Pro14 competition.
-Gonzalo García's position is centre.
+Gonzalo Manuel García (born February 18, 1984) was an Argentine-born Italian rugby union player for Zebre in the Pro14 competition.
+Gonzalo García's position was centre.
+From summer 2024 he is Head coach of Colorno.

 Biography

 García was born in Mendoza, Argentina and made his debut for that city's side Maristas, winning the provincial title in 2006.

 He played the U-19 World Cup in France in 2003 and the U-21 World Cup in Argentina in 2005 for Argentina.

 In 2007 he moved to Italy to play with Rugby Calvisano, subsequently choosing the Italian nationality.
+He is of Italian descent through his maternal great-grandfather.
 After winning an Italian title at Calvisano in 2008, he moved to Benetton Treviso in the Pro12.

 García debuted for the Italian national team against South Africa in Cape Town on 21 June 2008, in a 26-0 loss.
 He scored his first test match try against South Africa on 21 November 2009 in the Stadio Friuli, Udine.
 He was called for the 2011 Rugby World Cup, playing in three games but without scoring.

+From summer 2022 to 2024 he was coach of Zebre Parma Academy.